deepak-g/HomeCode/README.md

 # HomeCode
 my repository

-this is my github for pushing the code and edit the code from anywhere,when you want
+this is my github for pushing the code and edit the code from anywhere,when you want this is added after my  changes